BuildACell/liposome-kit/txtl-liposome_thin-film.md

 ### Step 1: Prepare DOPC films (2.5E-4 mols DOPC/vial)

-1. Determine the volume and molarity DOPC vesicles you want to create
-   ex: 1 mL of 20 mM DOPC vesicles = 2.5E-5 mols of DOPC.
+1. Determine the volume and molarity DOPC vesicles you want to create, e.g. 1 mL of 20 mM DOPC vesicles = 2E-5 mols of DOPC.
 The stock of DOPC is 25 mg/mL.
-To make giant, nice looking vesicles, it’s best to prepare a more dilute sample of vesicles (like 200 uM).
+To make giant, nice looking vesicles, it is best to prepare a more dilute sample of vesicles (like 200 uM).
 For small unilamellar vesicles, you can work with much higher concentrations of lipids (we can go up to 130 mM for DOPC)